Kenneth Dunkin: State representative

 On November 10, 2015, Representative Dunkin once again sided with Governor Rauner rather than his Democratic caucus involving a vote on child care assistance.
 House Democrats were just one vote short — voting 70-35 on Senate Bill 570.
-It needed 71 votes to pass.
-Rep. Ken Dunkin, D-Chicago, didn't vote — showing some tension between House Democrats and the administration.
+It needed 71 votes to override the governor's veto.
+Rep. Ken Dunkin, D-Chicago, did not vote — showing some tension between House Democrats and the administration.

 "'Come on, Ken!'"
 House Democrats implored as Dunkin did not vote on two key bills favored by colleagues. […]

 "Let me be clear that no one bears more responsibility today for the defeat of this legislation, which protects our children and child care and home care in Illinois than Rep. Ken Dunkin himself," Jaquie Algee, vice president of SEIU Healthcare Illinois said at a press conference organized by House Speaker Michael Madigan.

 – At one point during an intense, emotional floor debate, state Rep. Jaime Andrade stripped Dunkin's nameplate from the front of his seat, walked it over to the Republican side of the chamber then threw it down, saying: "He's all yours now."

 The Illinois AFL-CIO Executive Board voted on December 17, 2015 to endorse Juliana Stratton for State Representative in the Democratic Primary Election for the 5th District.
-Stratton is taking on incumbent Ken Dunkin, who has sided with Gov. Bruce Rauner, casting controversial votes against the interests of working families.
-Her opponent is long-time incumbent Dunkin, who has not hidden his alliance with Rauner, whose anti-worker proposals are not moving in the General Assembly.
-On several occasions, Dunkin's vote would have made the difference on issues including child care eligibility, funding for services for seniors and the disabled and an arbitration mechanism to keep state services functioning in the event of bargaining impasse.
+Stratton took on incumbent Ken Dunkin, who had sided with Gov. Bruce Rauner, casting controversial votes against the interests of working families as well as issues including child care eligibility, funding for services for seniors and the disabled and an arbitration mechanism to keep state services functioning in the event of bargaining impasse.

 "There needs to a change in the 5th District," AFL-CIO President Michael Carrigan said.
 "The voters will know that there is a person in this race that cares about her community and not political alliances.
 As she has been all of her life, she will be their voice."

 There are nearly 16,000 members of union families in the 5th House District.